McDonald's sues Milan over eviction from Galleria

 In a show of affection, 1,500 people left messages on a Facebook page set up in early October to comment on the closure.

-"I will miss it because from now on I can no longer eat my favourite Miami fries admiring the spectacular Vittorio Emanuele arcade," Catia Fiorentino wrote on the website.
+"I will miss it because from now on I can no longer eat my favorite Miami fries admiring the spectacular Vittorio Emanuele arcade," Catia Fiorentino wrote on the website.

 (Reporting by Danilo Masoni; Editing by Gary Hill)